medusa2112/HealiosHealth/replit.md

-✓ Updated global button styles to have black background with white text by default ✓ Changed button hover state to white background with black text for consistent branding ✓ Modified shadcn button component default variant to match Healios design system
+✓ Updated global button styles to have black background with white text by default ✓ Changed button hover state to white background with black text for consistent branding ✓ Modified shadcn button component default variant to match Healios design system ✓ Enhanced Better Together section with clickable product modal for bundle product details ✓ Added bundle state tracking to show "Added" status and green checkmark when bundle product is in cart ✓ Updated main "Add to Basket" button to display bundle pricing with discount amount when bundle is added ✓ Created comprehensive bundle product modal with image, description, pricing, and benefits ✓ Implemented dynamic pricing calculation showing bundle savings in the cart button

 ## Advanced SEO Implementation (January 2025)